Overview

 Separate factual accuracy from factual honesty more explicitly

-The new evidence pillar covers both, but a future revision could make bluffing-versus-being-wrong a more visible distinction in the public wording.
+The new evidence dimension covers both, but a future revision could make bluffing-versus-being-wrong a more visible distinction in the public wording.

 A. Chen | Mar 18, 2026